Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Introduction

-\item \textbf{RIS-enabled ISAC optimization:} To maximize the sensing accuracy of the proposed ISAC system in terms of Cram${\Grave{\textrm{e}}}$r-Rao bound (CRB), we formulate the problem to jointly optimize the RIS phase shifts, bandwidth splitting ratio and beamforming vector under the minimum individual data rate constraints of the IIoT device and resource budget requirements.
-To this end, we develop an algorithmic solution via the successive convex approximation (SCA)-based alternating optimization (AO) algorithm with semi-definite relaxation (SDR) technique, whose convergence and complexity analyses are theoretically and numerically provided. \item \textbf{IIoT standard-compatible simulations:} To validate the performance of the proposed system, we adopt parameter settings aligned with the 3GPP standards \cite{3gpp} that are widely used by global IIoT companies \cite{Huang2018Globalcompany,aws_2021_aws, gondosubroto2024aws_industry, Azure}.
-Via simulations, the proposed method is verified to achieve superior ISAC performance compared to conventional approaches, e.g., exploiting solely on either the ISAC or SO band, or employing fixed and equal bandwidth allocation, under various near-field and far-field configurations. \end{itemize}
+\item \textbf{Joint Beamforming and Bandwidth Splitting Optimization for RIS-enabled ISAC:} To maximize sensing accuracy, measured by the Cramér–Rao bound (CRB), we formulate a joint optimization problem that simultaneously determines the RIS phase shifts, bandwidth-splitting ratio and receive beamforming vector, subject to individual user data rate and resource constraints.
+An efficient algorithmic solution is developed using an alternating optimization (AO) framework combined with the semi-definite relaxation (SDR) technique.
+Theoretical convergence and computational complexity analyses are also provided. \item \textbf{Validation of adaptive bandwidth-splitting effectiveness via standard-compliant simulations:} To evaluate the performance of the proposed system, we adopt parameter configurations aligned with 3GPP standards \cite{3gpp, Zhang2025TCOM_3GPP}.
+Simulation results demonstrate that the proposed method significantly outperforms conventional baselines relying solely on either the ISAC or SO band, or using fixed and equal bandwidth allocation.
+The proposed scheme achieves superior sensing–communication trade-offs across diverse NF and FF configurations. \end{itemize}